infojunkie/blog/_posts/2018-04-02-synology-mediaserver.md

 ---
 layout: post
-title: Extracting the media database from Synology NAS
+title: Extracting and manipulating the media database from Synology NAS
 date: 2018-04-03
 ---
 As a dedicated music listener, I care about my media library.
 I run a Synology DS411+ NAS